Ungeziefi/Subnautica-Mods/Tweaks/Tweaks Progress.md

+# T&F Ports
-### Completed
+### Done
 - Adds a push feature to the Seamoth.
 - Multiplies the build time of structures.
 - Multiplies the craft time of items.
 - Disables eating and using medkits underwater.
 - Swivel chairs now can swivel.
 (Improved by adding acceleration, deceleration, and inertia.)
-- The bladderfish description now mentions it can be used as a source of oxygen.
 - Breaking outcrops requires a tool.
 - Newly crafted power cells now match the charge of the batteries used to craft them.
 (Improved by supporting any number of batteries instead of hardcoding to 2.)

-### Completed (New Features)
-- Randomizes the size of certain creatures.
-(Check Tweaks.cs#L81 for a list of them.)
-- Harvesting plants requires a knife or Thermoblade.
+- Removed the epilepsy warning during startup.
+**Minor Tweaks**
+  - The bladderfish description now mentions it can be used as a source of oxygen.

 ### To-Do
 - Reefbacks no longer surface.